 4. Music stand, for home practice

-6. Spare set of strings (E.g. Ascente)
+6. Spare set of strings (E.g. Ascente, Dominant)

 The reason for this is as follows: when you book your lesson, your teacher reserves that spot for you all week, denying other students the opportunity to book at that time.
-If you cancel at the last minute, you are denying the teacher the ability to book another lesson during the time they were holding for you and denying other students a lesson.
+If you cancel at the last minute, you are denying the teacher the ability to book another lesson during the time they were holding for you and denying other students the opportunity for a lesson.

 Our belief and experience has been that this is absolutely not true.
 A good teacher can teach anyone.
 The advantage that kids have over adults is that they have many years ahead of them to practice to become virtuosos.
-In our experience, adults learn quite fast, even faster than kids most times.
+In our experience, adults learn quite fast, even faster than kids many times.

 You can achieve moderate success practicing at least 30 minutes a day.
 Some students leave their violin out and grab it whenever they have 20 or 30 minutes, whereas other students like to concentrate deeply for an hour or two several times a week.
 Longer, more frequent, concentrated practice will yield faster and better results.
 Sometimes life gets in the way, we get sick and we go out of town.
 If you must miss several days of practice, please aim for least 2-3 hours of practice in the week and try to practice close to your scheduled lesson time so you're not rusty when you come in.